 If you experience discomfort from swelling in your legs, trying compression socks is worth a shot.
 You don’t need a prescription or a doctor’s approval to get a pair of compression socks, so there’s no harm in trying them.

 If you’ve never worn compression socks before, you might be surprised by how tight they are.
 Some people experience indentations on their legs from the socks, and they are definitely tighter than normal socks.

 However, you shouldn’t worry about whether they’re actually cutting off your circulation or if they’re doing more harm than good.
 But Dr Botek says, “for 99% of people, that’s just not the case.
 The only place issues might crop up is for unhealthy individuals who have severe reduction of their heart function or they have a severe peripheral arterial disease where they have poor blood flow between either the feet or legs and the heart.”

-Compression socks that are available without a prescription provide light to medium compression, which is too low to worry about.
+Compression socks that are available without a prescription provide light to medium compression; this level of compression is too low to cause any problems.

 Advice for New Wearers

 While some people have no problem wearing compression socks from day one, others might need some time to get used to the feeling.
 If you find them uncomfortable as you wear them throughout the day, it’s okay to take them off.
 “Don’t feel you have to wear them from breakfast to dinner,” she says.
 “Sometimes you need to adjust to them if you find them uncomfortable.”